 It’s been a couple of years since I last saw or used Windows.
+I have been mostly using my iPad as a digital diary and my Macbook for all my office purposes, hence don’t get to use windows.
 Back then it was my office operating system, Windows 7.
 I remember when it was first released, I tried it out and was quite surprised at Microsoft’s accomplishment, even though it looked like Microsoft had tried really hard to copy OS X when they designed the 7.
 But that was all right, as the end result was, at least after the miseries of many previous versions of the Microsoft operating system, a huge step forward.
 Windows 7 was—and probably still is—quite pleasant to use.

 So when I had to use Windows 7 at work, I was quite grateful it wasn’t Vista, another Microsoft FUBAR that made millions of people’s lives miserable every day.
 Indeed, people who were using Vista at the time were envious of the new employees who got their hands onto newer PCs with Windows 7 pre-installed.
 But at the end of the day, I still went home to my MacBook and turned on the operating system I most enjoyed using—OS X.